 Impostor syndrome can be passed down to a person from their family.
 It may not show up until later in their life.
 Another potential cause may be from entering a new career field where you internally compare your skills to those who have been at the job longer than yourself.
 There could also be several external factors that could cause a person to be haunted by impostor syndrome.

-No matter the cause you can overcome this condition once you become aware of how it is affecting you.
+No matter the cause, you can overcome this condition once you know how it affects you.
 If you have been plagued by the symptoms of these internal imposter feelings for a long time, you may have entered a vicious cycle that requires the help of a professional to overcome it.

 Be well + prosper,